 Can my pet infect me with the novel coronavirus?

 There is currently no evidence that pets play a role in spreading SARS-CoV-2 to humans.
 Because of this, experts stress “there is no justification in taking measures against companion animals which may compromise their welfare” (Questions, 2020).

 That being said, there are some precautions to take that may be helpful.
 The CDC suggests, in general, that you wash your hands after touching animals because they can spread other illnesses to humans.
-If you are sick with COVID-19, the CDC suggests you separate yourself from pets and let someone else care for them while you’re sick (2019-nCoV Frequently Asked Questions and Answers, 2020).
-Additionally, it is recommended that you do not let pets interact with other humans or animals outside the home (CDC, 2020).
+If you are sick with COVID-19, the CDC suggests you separate yourself from pets and let someone else care for them while you’re sick (CDC, 2021b).
+Do not put masks on pets, as they can be injured.
+Don’t let pets interact with unvaccinated humans outside the home (CDC, 2021c).
 This includes avoiding crowded dog parks and keeping cats indoors.